US oil production hits all-time high, conflicting with efforts to cut heat-trapping pollution

 But the U.S. isn’t alone in this.
 Hare pointed to Norway, Australia, the United Kingdom and Canada, adding France because of support of the company TotalEnergies.
 And the designated president of upcoming climate negotiations heads the United Arab Emirates national oil company, which has announced plans to boost drilling.

-“From Exxon-Mobil to Shell, Guyana to Cote d’Ivorie, those with fossil resources seek to boost production and delay action to reduce our greenhouse gas emissions,” said MIT professor John Sterman, who founded Climate Interactive, an organization that models future warming based on countries’ proposed actions.
+“From Exxon-Mobil to Shell, Guyana to Cote d’Ivorie, those with fossil resources seek to boost production and delay action to reduce our greenhouse gas emissions,” said MIT professor John Sterman, a senior advisor at Climate Interactive, an organization that models future warming based on countries’ proposed actions.
 He said that path will lead to “catastrophe.”

 Stanford University climate scientist Rob Jackson, who heads the emissions-tallying group Global Carbon Project, said no country or company wants to cut oil and gas production if someone else is going to sell oil anyway.